varunreddy624/DSAPS/README.md

     * K way merge sort
         * Consider all k arrays at once, use heaps to get minimum of all available elements
 * Use ifstreams

+- Check Q3 With hackerrank before submission and test peeyush's testcases